AdobeDocs/commerce-merchant-services.en/help/payment-services/sandbox.md

    >[!IMPORTANT]
    >
    >If you revoke consent to [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].
 On your Payment Services home, an alert about the revoked consent appears.
 To dismiss the alert, click **[!UICONTROL Do not show again]**.

+## Reset your sandbox account

+If you created an a PayPal sandbox account during the sandbox PayPal onboarding process, you must reset your onboarding sandbox because or you cannot verify your email.

+To reset your sandbox account:

+1. Click **[!UICONTROL Reset sandbox]**.
+[Create a PayPal business sandbox account](https://developer.paypal.com/docs/api-basics/sandbox/accounts/#create-a-business-sandbox-account).
+1. Click **[!UICONTROL Sandbox onboarding]** and complete the next set of steps.

 ## Enable contact telephone number